-- 23.1 When the Review Panel is convened, Lifetime Care will appoint a chairperson and Lifetime Care will send the Review Panel copies of: - a) all material that was before the dispute assessor, including the decision by Lifetime Care about the participant's treatment and care needs and reasons; - b) the original certificate issued by the dispute assessor issued under section 24(4) of the Act; - c) the review application and all accompanying documents; and - d) any additional documentation or information received since the review application was made. - 23.2 The Review Panel's initial meeting will occur as soon as possible and within 20 working days of the date the Review Panel was convened. - 23.3 The Review Panel's meetings will occur in the absence of the participant.
+- 24.1 When the Review Panel is convened, the Review Panel will appoint a chairperson and Lifetime Care will send the Review Panel copies of: - a) all material that was before the dispute assessor, including the decision by Lifetime Care about the participant's treatment and care needs; - b) the original certificate issued by the dispute assessor; - c) the review application and all accompanying documents; and - d) any additional documentation or information received since the review application was made. - 24.2 The Review Panel's initial meeting or teleconference will occur as soon as possible and within 20 working days of the date the Review Panel was convened. - 24.3 For the avoidance of doubt, the Review Panel's initial meeting or teleconference may occur in the absence of the parties.

-24 Procedures for Review Panel assessment
+25 Procedures for Review Panel assessment